eroux/otf-base-hang/baseline-implementations.md

 #### Apple Products

-Apple is supposed to handle the BASE feature, as well as the (more or less) equivalent [AAT 'bsln'](https://developer.apple.com/fonts/TrueType-Reference-Manual/RM06/Chap6bsln.html) table.
-It is supposed to have handled the 'hang' baseline since 1993, but as no font used it, the support has never been tested.
-Tests show that Apple support for the 'hang' `BASE` or `bsln` feature is broken, an issue has been reported (not publicly available).
+Apple has code to parse the BASE table, as well as the (more or less) equivalent [AAT 'bsln'](https://developer.apple.com/fonts/TrueType-Reference-Manual/RM06/Chap6bsln.html) table.
+It is present since 1993 (for the bsln table), but has never been actually used by any application.
+There is no know plan for any application to use it.

 #### Microsoft Word